 Amin Jadavji 40:49

-5000 square feet, as industrial manufacturing, not a lot of space.
-But in 5000 square feet, we grow a million pounds a year, and that’s conveyer in conveyor out, which means we have not a single human that has a physical job inside our growth system.
-Obviously, this farm needs people.
-Yeah, but when you talk about food security, this is all done to the level of like NASA safety protocols with a bunch of ex NASA researchers working on this, right.
+square feet, as industrial manufacturing, not a lot of space.
+But in 5000 square feet, we grow million pounds a year, and that's conveyer in conveyor out, which means we have not a single human that has a physical job inside our grossest, obviously, this farm needs people.
+Yeah.
+But when you'll talk about food security, this is all done to the level of like NASA safety protocols with a bunch of ex NASA researchers working on this, right.
 But the only human job that happens inside our growroom is someone going in for daily check.
-You know, everything is sensors, and cameras, and software, and a huge I mean, just a tremendous amount of data data collection.
-But it’s all off the back of scientific research, which was all from the precursor to the Mars space mission.
+You know, everything is sensors, and cameras, and software and a huge I mean, just a tremendous amount of data data collection.
+But it's all off the back of scientific research, which was all from the precursor to the Mars space mission.

 Qasim Virjee 41:48

-So it’s so funny, because I think about 1020 years ago, the rhetoric or let’s just say the Yeah, I guess it’s kind of like the end consumer perspective, from my angle on vertical farming and automated farming seem to be a kind of, you know, futurism.
+So it's so funny, because I think about 1020 years ago, the rhetoric or let's just say the Yeah, I guess it's kind of like the end consumer perspective, from my angle on vertical farming.
+And automated farming seemed to be a kind of, you know, futurism.
 It was about kind of like this is this is a dis utopian future.
 And the hope was to feed the, you know, malnourished, underserved populations of the emerging markets.
-And that seemed to be the North American take on this was like, great, this is awesome technology that’s going to save the starving people of Africa.
+And that seemed to be the North American take on this was like, great, this is awesome technology that's going to save the starving people of Africa.
 And the Gobi Desert can now be, you know, can flourish again.
 But, but I think things have changed a lot, right?
-You’re talking about food scarcity, and realizations of the pandemic hitting hard.
-Also, of course, we have this question of like what we like, so North Americans don’t like thinking of what we need, you know, we always think about what we want.
-And what I find fascinating, of course, in the pandemic has been that diverse selection of products that has continued to be imported somehow magically, very seldom have I not seen my dragon fruit kicking around?
-No, it’s like, I don’t eat dragon fruit.
-But that’s just like,
+You're talking about food scarcity and realizations of the pandemic hitting hard.
+Also, of course, we have this question of like, what we like soy, North Americans don't like thinking of what we need, you know, we always think about what we want.
+And what I find fascinating Of course, in the pandemic has been that diverse selection of products that has continued to be imported somehow magically.
+Very seldom have I not seen my dragon fruit kicking around.
+No, I just like I don't eat dragon fruit, but that's just like random.
+Blueberries.

 Amin Jadavji 43:05

-blueberries.
-You know, they’re coming from South America.
-Right?
-The raspberries from again, airfreighted in
+You know, they're coming from South America.
+Right.
+Raspberries from again, airfreight it in

 Qasim Virjee 43:12